 Maintaining fuel stocks

-Diesel is the primary source of fuel for the power stations run by Power and Water in remote locations and ensuring sufficient supply of fuel is transported and stored securely on site is a major feat in logistics.
+Diesel is the primary source of fuel for the power stations run by Power and Water in remote locations.
+Ensuring sufficient supply of fuel is transported and stored securely on site is a logistical challenge.
 Power and Water works closely with fuel contractors to overcome the obstacles of distance, access limitations and extreme climatic conditions, to make sure that the right amount of fuel is delivered at the right time and in the most cost-effective way.

 Getting power to people

 Power and Water manages more than 1,000 km of power distribution lines across the Territory.
-Power and Water’s operation philosophy is to ensure that there is sufficient capacity in the systems to maintain services to residents in the event of a failure or outage within the distribution system.
+Power and Water’s operation philosophy is to ensure that there is sufficient capacity in the electrical network to maintain services in the event of system failure.